Axes, Not Stacks: Typology as Tension, Not Ranking

 Awareness raises responsibility.
 If we can name a recurring drift, we can no longer pretend we do not see it.
 This is one reason axis-thinking is safer than ladder-shaped thinking.
 It makes evasion harder, not easier.

-A ladder encourages a predictable lie: “I am strong here, so I am justified.”
+A ladder encourages a predictable alibi: “I am strong here, so I am justified.”

-An axis encourages a more demanding truth: “I drift here, so I must take responsibility for the cost.”
+An axis encourages a more demanding truth: “I drift here, so I must account for the cost.”

 Core Explainer #2: Axes, Not Stacks